Alex Moulton

 Alexander Eric Moulton (9 April 1920 – 9 December 2012) was an English engineer and inventor, specialising in suspension design.

 Early life and education

 Moulton's father, John Coney Moulton, was a naturalist working in the Far East.
-Alex Moulton was the great-grandson of the rubber pioneer Stephen Moulton, the founder of the family business George Spencer Moulton & Co.
+Alex Moulton was the great-grandson of the rubber pioneer Stephen Moulton, the founder of the family business called George Spencer, Moulton & Co.
 Ltd, based at Bradford-on-Avon, Wiltshire.

-Moulton was educated at Marlborough College and the University of Cambridge where he was an undergraduate at King's College, Cambridge.
+Moulton was educated at Marlborough College and the University of Cambridge where he was an undergraduate at King's College.

 Career

 During World War II he worked on engine design at the Bristol Aeroplane Company.
 After the war he joined the family company, which made rubber components such as suspension parts for railway carriages; he turned it towards rubber suspension systems for road vehicles.

 In the mid 1950s, Moulton developed an experimental rubber suspension which was tested on a Morris Minor.
 His friend Alec Issigonis heard of this work and together they designed a fluid and rubber suspension for a new Alvis car, which did not reach production.
 Moulton also designed "Flexitor" rubber springs for the 1958 Austin Gipsy, an off-road vehicle.

 After the family business was acquired by the Avon Rubber Company in 1956, Moulton established Moulton Developments Limited to design the suspension system for British Motor Corporation's new small car, the Mini, that was being designed by Issigonis.
 The combination of conical rubber springs and small wheels was one of the many innovative developments that allowed Issigonis to achieve the Mini's small overall size.
 This was later refined into the hydrolastic and hydragas suspension systems used on later British Leyland cars such as the Austin Maxi, Austin Allegro, Princess and Rover Metro, and later on Rover Group's MG F sports car.

 Moulton also designed the Moulton bicycle, launched in 1962, again using rubber suspension and small wheels.
 A factory was built at Bradford-on-Avon, and Moulton Bicycles Ltd soon became the second-largest frame builder in the country.